BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/EntityFramework.md

 - First level caching out of the box (repeated querying returns from cache instead of network)
 - Convention first framework

+### Sqlite
+- Note Sqlite is good for development - it is just a in memory db that is a file on your system (no engine extra software etc.).
+- Not suitable for production
+- To view db in VS Code install Sqlite extension: alexcvzz.vscode-sqlite
+  - Ctrl-Shift-P to open command pallette > SQLite: Open Database
+  - Select your db and then you'll then see a new SQLITE EXPLORER Section in the left side tab
 ## Definitions

 - Navigation Prop - Any property in a model that is of type or linked to another model/entity